 Students participate in Movement Education, which involves strength-building, stretching, and cooperative games.
 Movement education is about gaining greater awareness of one’s physical abilities and the role that beneficial movement can play over the course of a lifetime.

-QPS’s neighbors/partners–LIC School of Ballet, LIC Academy of Music, Secret Theatre, Resobox–offer affordable after-school activities almost daily.
+QPS’s neighbors/partners–LIC School of Ballet, Secret Theatre, Donna Levinstone–offer affordable after-school activities almost daily.
 QPS also creates and hosts academic enrichment classes and homework help for those who need it.
 Recent offerings include karate, chess, classical and Broadway choirs, ballet and sports dance, fine art, Spanish, and science classes for younger students.
 Between all of the options, parents can piece together an after-school schedule that makes most sense for their child.

 Parents generally send their children with lunch from home every day.
 Some parents opt to order lunches from one of the local cafes that deliver to our building.